AlexWaygood/cpython/Doc/library/os.rst

 .. versionadded:: 3.4

 A file descriptor has an "inheritable" flag which indicates if the file descriptor can be inherited by child processes.
-Since Python 3.4, file descriptors created by Python are non-inheritable by default.
+File descriptors created by Python are non-inheritable by default.

 On UNIX, non-inheritable file descriptors are closed in child processes at the